CRJones7/Weather-App/README.md

+# Weather Checker

+## Description

+Weather application needed to track the weather as I travel the globe.

 ## User Story

+AS A USER
-I want to check the current and future weather
+I WANT to check the current weather
+AND future conditions in any city
-When I travel I want to check the current and future weather conditions at my destination
+SO THAT when I travel I can be prepared for the current and future conditions

-##Features
-When I type in a city name
-Then I am presented with that cities current weather and fiture weather conditions Clicking past searches brings up the

 ![Weather Giphy](weathergif.gif)